catkezzz/tokopedia_seblak_sales/README.md

 - The median is close to the mean, indicating a fairly consistent distribution of high ratings, which is around 4.9
 - The standard deviation is `0.17`, indicating very low variability in ratings.
 Most ratings are very close to the mean
 - Skewness is `-3.09`, which is highly skewed.
 The distribution of ratings is highly skewed to the left, meaning that most sales have high ratings (close to 5)

+### 2. What is the maximum and minimum profit that can be obtained from selling Seblak in Tokopedia?
+Even though the data is skewed, the data will be considered normally distributed with a confidence level of 95%.

+**Minimum Profit**:
+### 7071490
+**Maximum Profit**:
+### 11038932
+**Average Profit**
+### 9055211

+With 95% confidence, monthly income from selling seblak will be between Rp7,071,490 and Rp11,038,932

+### 3. Can the sales area, whether inside or outside Jabodetabek, affect the product price?
+The hypothesis that needs to be analyzed is:

+H0: price of goods in Jabodetabek = price of goods outside Jabodetabek

+H1: price of goods in Jabodetabek! = price of goods outside Jabodetabek

+Using Two-Sample Independent Test, the result is:

+- The `t-statistic` value is -1.538, indicating that the price difference between seblak in Jabodetabek and outside Jabodetabek is relatively small
+- The `p-value` value is 0.124, meaning it is greater than the significance level of 0.05.
+So H0 is accepted and it is concluded that the price of goods in Jabodetabek and outside Jabodetabek is the same.

+### 4. Can the price amount affect the rating obtained for the product?
+Similar to the process of determining the upper bound and lower bound, the data will be considered as normally distributed data, so the Pearson correlation test is used.

+The hypotheses that need to be analyzed are:

+H0: There is no relationship between product price and product rating

+H1: There is a relationship between product price and the number of product ratings

+The results are:
+- Pearson correlation is `0.007`.
+Because it is close to 0, it shows that product price and product rating do not have a linear relationship.
+Customers do not tend to give higher or lower ratings based on product price.
+- The p-value obtained is `0.84` which is much greater than the significance level of `0.05`.
+Hypothesis 0 fails to be rejected, there is no significant relationship between price and product rating